SysLLMatic: Large Language Models are Software System Optimizers: Discussion

-\paragraph*{Progress Beyond Small-Scale Examples} Ideally, code optimization would require only a source input, \eg a GitHub repository URL, to obtain an optimized version.
-However, the controlled environments typically used in research differ substantially from production software.
-Our work takes a step toward bridging this gap by moving from small-scale programs to real-world software optimization (see~\cref{sec:optimizations-made} and~\cref{sec:EQ1}).
+Ideally, software optimization would require only a source input, \eg a GitHub repository URL, to obtain an optimized version.
+However, the controlled environments typically used in research differ substantially from production software, and most prior work evaluates optimization techniques on synthetic or small-scale benchmarks rather than real-world software systems.
+Our work takes a step toward bridging this gap by moving from small-scale programs to DaCapo applications, demonstrating the potential of LLMs to improve performance in complex software systems (\cref{tab:rq1}).

 Nonetheless, several challenges remain.
 First, our approach assumes access to comprehensive test suites for correctness validation, which may not hold in practice (\cref{sec:impl-correctness}).
-Second, real-world applications often have complex build and configuration dependencies; in our experiments, DaCapo applications were pre-built, but automating this for arbitrary software remains difficult~\cite{garg2025rapgenapproachfixingcode, Gong2024}.
+Second, real-world applications often have complex build and configuration dependencies.
+In our experiments, DaCapo applications were pre-built, but automating this for arbitrary software remains difficult~\cite{garg2025rapgenapproachfixingcode, Gong2024}.
+These difficulties in automating compilation and test execution can limit the generalizability and practical utility of the approach.
+However, in practice, many engineering teams already rely on CI/CD pipelines that automate these workflows.
+We believe our approach can be effectively integrated into such existing infrastructure with reasonable effort.
 Third, our method relies on profiling data to guide optimization; while informative, such data can be time-consuming to collect at scale (see~\cref{sec:perf_hotspot} and~\cref{sec:impl-analysis}).
 Real-world adoption must weigh the optimization gains against these computational and operational costs.